scottish-government-design-system/designsystem.gov.scot/styles/states/index.md

 <figure class="example__content">
 <img alt="" src="/assets/images/focus-link.svg">
-<figcaption>A focused link against a number of background colours</figcaption>
+<figcaption>A focussed link against a number of background colours</figcaption>
 </figure>

 Other components that look or behave like links use the same style for consistency.
 For example, [accordion headers](/components/accordion) or [sequential navigation](/components/sequential-navigation).

 <div class="ds_inset-text">For developers, there is a mixin called <code>blocklink</code> that you can include in the style rules of components.
-The mixin provides the majority of focus state styling, which means that you don't have to write it from scratch.</div>
+The mixin provides the majority of focus state styling, which means that you do not have to write it from scratch.</div>

 ## Button focus state

 Similar to links, buttons are given a yellow background with a dark grey bottom border when they are in focus.
-This focus style is applied to all types of button (i.e. primary, secondary, and cancel).
+This focus style is applied to all types of button.
+For example, primary, secondary, and cancel.

 <figure class="example__content">
 <img style="max-height: 224px" alt="" src="/assets/images/focus-buttons.png">
-<figcaption>Normal and focused buttons</figcaption>
+<figcaption>Normal and focussed buttons</figcaption>
 </figure>

 ## Form field focus state